-- 1. Navigate to the YARN or MapReduce service and click Configuration. - 2.
-In the Search field, type SSL to show the SSL properties (found under the Service-Wide > Security category). - 3.
+- 1. Go to the YARN or MapReduce service. - 2.
+Click the Configuration tab. - 3.
+Select Scope > service name (Service-Wide). - 4.
+Select Category > Security. - 5.
+Locate the <property name> property or search for it by typing its name in the Search box. - 6.
+In the Search field, type SSL to show the SSL properties (found under the Service-Wide > Security category). - 7.
 Edit the following properties according to your cluster configuration: